ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 # Introduction to quantum safe TLS
 {: #quantum-safe-cryptography-introduction}

-You can protect your in-transit data from quantum computer attacks by using
+You can use {{site.data.keyword.keymanagementservicefull}} to protect your in-transit data from quantum computer attacks.
-{{site.data.keyword.keymanagementservicefull}}'s quantum safe enabled service endpoints.
 {: #shortdesc}

 ## What is quantum safe cryptography?